 Kanthayar was "found" and named by the Commander of the Western Command of Myanmar.
 125 kilometers far from Yangon, it takes you about 6 hours to get to the beach.
 The road is fairly good as it is being improved each year.
 Even though there’s not a lot to do, Kanthaya is absolutely an ideal place for those looking for a beautiful and tranquil retreat in a few days.

-- Best time to go to Myanmar beaches is from December to April with warm water.
+- The best time for Myanmar beaches is from December to April with warm water.
 Beaches will be the most exciting in Thingyan (or Water Festival) - one of Myanmar's most anticipated festivals - takes place in April.
 The monsoon season, from May to October, is low-season due to rainy weather.
 Most resorts will close during this period so it’s better to check before going.